 (includes building dates along blocks)

-Vacant lots that have since been replaced with new housing developments
+Stills, from the exhibition, of vacant lots since replaced with new housing developments.